How to Make Unpacking Easy After a Move

 8. Don’t unpack one box at a time

 Once all of your moving boxes and furniture are moved into the appropriate rooms, open up all of the boxes in the room.
 Sort all of the items in your moving boxes into categories (example: bedroom dresser contents, nightstand contents, closet contents), so that you can plan where everything should go in the room before you put it away.

 If your new place lacks for overhead lighting, you’ll want to make sure that you have a few lamps set up in dimly-lit areas.
 While daylight is in your favor, find your spare light bulbs and distribute lamps across your new place.

-We know, we know – you already packed and purged when you moved.
+We know, we know — you already packed and purged when you moved.
 However, moving into a new space can put a new perspective on things.
-You may come across items that you no longer need or even belongings that don't fit into your new space.
-If you can’t find a spot for something in your new place, don’t be afraid to toss it.
+You may come across items that you no longer need or even belongings that don’t fit into your new space.
+If you can’t find a spot for a piece of furniture or something in your new place, don’t be afraid to toss it or donate it.

 After unpacking, your home will probably look like a mini tornado.
 Expect that empty moving boxes, bubble wrap, and packing peanuts will be EVERYWHERE.
 Keep yourself sane, and establish one place, possibly the garage or even a corner of a room, to house all of your used packing supplies.
+Start by breaking down boxes after you empty them.
 From there, you can decide what materials you may be able to reuse (possibly for your next move) and what should be recycled.